HeadBeeGuy/alt-activities/README.md

 - Add a captcha to user registration and possibly activity submission for accounts that don't have any approved activities
 - Restrict the file types and file size of uploaded files.
 ActiveStorage does not appear to have this built into it, so this could be challenging!
 - Add Ajax to comment submission, deletion, and approval
-- Figure out how to search for activities based on them having multiple tags.
-Can do a lot if I figure out how to build this query!
 - Rewrite site CSS to get away from Bootstrap - its Flexbox classes have been frustrating to work with, and I feel like we'll eventually outgrow its limits.
 It's possible to heavily customize Bootstrap, but this may be more work in the end than just building the site's CSS from scratch.

 ---